yosinski/deep-visualization-toolbox/README.md

 ### Step 1: Compile the deconv-deep-vis-toolbox branch of caffe

-Instead of using the master branch of caffe, to use the demo you'll need a slightly modified branch (supporting deconv and a few extra Python bindings).
+Instead of using the master branch of Caffe, to use the demo you'll need the slightly modified [deconv-deep-vis-toolbox Caffe branch](https://github.com/yosinski/caffe/tree/deconv-deep-vis-toolbox) (supporting deconv and a few extra Python bindings).
 Getting the branch and switching to it is easy.
 Starting from your caffe directory, run: